dylancolwill/misp-taxii/docs/setup.md

 The MISP queries themselves are handled within `feature/misp.py`.
 When setting up the extension with your own MISP, your MISP IP must be included in an API root.

-If when querying the MISP, via a TAXII endpoint and you receive the 500 error message code.
-This often means the server is off.
+If when querying a TAXII endpoint, you receive the 500 error message code.
+This often means the FastAPI server has not been deployed.